Vyral/terrence-boykin/_posts/2021-10-14-5-tips-to-help-prepare-your-home-for-winter.md

 **2\.
 Have your roof checked out.** You might have had shingles blown off or cracked with all the crazy winds this year.
 Water can seep down in these areas, freeze, and make the problem worse, so it’s important to check this now.

 **3\.
 Prepare outdoor faucets.** If you know you won’t need it over the winter, put the hoses in the garage and maybe even turn the water off to those faucets.
-Newer homes will have a control value where you can easily turn that water off.
+Newer homes will have a control valve where you can easily turn that water off.

 {% include pullquote.html %}